 Aletia Upstairs is a cabaretist and a singer-songwriter in the jazz and chanson tradition with a background in theatre and World Music.
 She uses multiple languages, intercultural performing arts, original music, poetry, stand-up comedy, puppetry, multi-media, verbatim, historical and fairytale references in her work.
 As a graduate from the prestigious Cabaret Conference at Yale she has entertained audiences in Italy, Germany, Portugal, South Korea, Japan, Poland, Qatar, South Africa, Scotland, the USA and India.
-She is currently developing the genre of intercultural cabaret in a production called Mata Hari, a verbatim piece about the life of the exotic dancer and convicted spy.
+Her current work is a production called Mata Hari, a verbatim piece about the life of the exotic dancer and convicted spy.

 With an ardent interest in World Music, she sings in many languages, including Portuguese, Italian, German, Spanish, French, Dutch, Greek, Korean, Japanese, Hindi, Tamil, Malayalam, Arabic, Sepedi, Zulu, Xhosa, Swahili and Afrikaans.

 From her album Possibility, which she wrote, composed, recorded, produced and launched in 2006, ‘Too Sober’ has been described as “a cautionary Vegas lounge haunt” and ‘African Girl’, “a noir-jazz hit.”
 ‘Fall So Far’ and ‘Just Not Good Enough’, both a unique blend of heartfelt jazz, folk and world music were released as Urban Gypsy Singles.
 Her music receives regular airplay on Fine Music Radio SA and Jazz FM UK.
 The video to ‘Fall So Far’ was released in 2012 and her latest single ‘Catch Me When I Fall’ is the title track to the EP of the same name, released in 2013.